 - Kunkel, T., Funk, D. and Lock, D., 2017.
-The effect of the league brand on the relationship between the team brand and behavioural intentions: A formative approach examining brand associations and brand relationships.
-Journal of Sport Management.
+The effect of the league brand on the relationship between the team brand and behavioral intentions: A formative approach examining brand associations and brand relationships.
+Journal of Sport Management, 31, 317-332.

 - Lock, D. and Heere, B., 2017.
 Identity crisis: A theoretical analysis of ‘team identification’ research.
 European Sport Management Quarterly.

 - Doyle, J., Lock, D., Filo, K., Funk, D. and McDonald, H., 2017.
 ‘I was there from the start’: The identity maintenance strategies used by fans to combat the threat of losing.
 Sport Management Review, 20.

 - Darcy, S., Lock, D. and Taylor, T., 2017.
 Enabling inclusive sport participation: Effects of disability and support needs on constraints to sport participation.
 Leisure Sciences.

 - Doyle, J., Filo, K., Lock, D., Funk, D. and McDonald, H., 2016.
 Exploring PERMA in spectator sport: Applying positive psychology to examine the individual-level benefits of sport consumption.
 Sport Management Review.

 - Funk, D.C., Lock, D., Karg, A. and Pritchard, M., 2016.
 Sport Consumer Behavior Research: Improving Our Game.
 Journal of Sport Management, 30 (2), 113-116.

 - Lock, D.J. and Funk, D.C., 2016.
 The Multiple In-group Identity Framework.
 Sport Management Review, 19 (2), 85-96.